-To understand smart contract, you need an understanding of the blockchain.
+To understand the smart contract, you need an understanding of the blockchain.
 An understanding of the blockchain can only be achieved with the sound knowledge of how digital ledgers technology works.
 The word “smart” being added to a contract makes the whole thing look complicated, huh!
-When you see contract, what comes to mind immediately is Lawyers, Court, etc.
+When you see a contract, what comes to mind immediately is Lawyers, Court, etc.

 Let me break this down further; remember your old vending machine in your favorite corner?
 How does it work?
 Yes, vending machines are not smart, right?
 Just sitting there and doing as it is told.
 Without you feeding it with your coin it won’t budge.
 That’s how a smart contract works.